-13. In 2008, the FSA advised pregnant women, based on a COT evaluation4, to consume not more than 200 mg per day of caffeine and provided guidance on how to achieve such intakes for different foods and beverages.
-In addition, the current government advice5 for pregnant and breastfeeding women is "to restrict their
+13. Back in 2008 the FSA advised pregnant women, based on a COT evaluation3, to consume less than 200 mg per day of caffeine and provided guidance on how to achieve such intakes for different foods and beverages.
+In addition, the Department of Health (DH) advices pregnant and breastfeeding women "to restrict their caffeine intake to less than 200 mg a day" and "to avoid energy drinks, which can be very high in caffeine".